laktam/prayer-time-silencer/README.md

 # Prayer Time Silencer

 **Prayer Time Silencer** is an Android application designed to help users maintain focus during Islamic prayer times by automatically managing the phone's silence mode.
-The app uses the device's location to fetch daily prayer times and silences the phone during these times for a specified duration.
+The app uses the device's location to fetch daily prayer times and silences the phone during these times for a specified duration (the app only need internet connection one time a day to fetch prayer times).

 ## Features

 - **Automatic Silence Mode:** Silences the phone during each prayer time (Fajr, Dhuhr, Asr, Maghrib, Isha) and restores the normal mode afterward.
 - **Location-Based Prayer Times:** Fetches accurate prayer times based on the user's current location.
 - **Foreground Service:** Runs as a foreground service to ensure it continues functioning even when closed.
-- **Network Monitoring:** Monitors the network connection to ensure prayer times are fetched as soon as the internet is available.
+- **Network Monitoring:** Monitors the network connection to ensure prayer times are fetched as soon as the internet is available (the app only need internet connection one time a day to fetch prayer times).
 - **Custom Silence Duration:** Allows users to specify the duration for which the phone should remain silent during each prayer time.
 - **Persistent Storage:** Stores prayer times and user preferences, ensuring functionality even after a device restart.
 - **User Interface:** Displays prayer names, start and end times, and provides control to start or stop the silencing service.